Fort Homer W. Hesterly Armory

 James Brown and Lars Jacob at the armory

 Dedicated after the attack on Pearl Harbor, Dec.
-7, 1941, this armory proudly served the Tampa area and the National Guard-Army Reserve for 60 years.
+7, 1941, the armory proudly served the Tampa area and the National Guard-Army Reserve for 60 years.
 It was named after Tampa resident (from Georgia) who was a civil engineer and WW1 veteran and was a ranking officer of the Florida National Guard.
-While a military army and housing facility, the armory was home to many concerts featuring famous musicians and bands as well as many politicians and Civil Rights Leaders.
+While a military army and housing facility, the armory was home to many concerts featuring famous musicians and bands as well as many politicians and civil rights leaders.
 These include, but not limited to: Elvis Presley, U.S. President John F. Kennedy, Martin Luther King, Jr., Tom Jones, The Animals, James Brown, Buddy Holly, Andy Griffith, Allman Brothers, Tempests, Pink Floyd, the Doors and The Ramones.
-Graduations were also held at the armory, as well as many championships for wrestling.
+Graduations were also held at the armory, as well as many wrestling championships.